thanasis457/Playful/README.md

 ![](https://i.imgur.com/3NfLPaD.png)
 ![Imgur](https://i.imgur.com/THuPqgc.png)

+### Playful-Py is a lighter reimplementation you might want to check out
+Playful is an ElectronJS app, not the fastest or lightest of the bunch.
+Playful-Py is a complete rewrite of the app written in Python and with focus on efficiency.
+If interested head to https://github.com/thanasis457/PlayfulPy

 ## Installing

 The easiest way to get running is to head to Releases and download the package for your platform.